Shan-HSing/hello-world/README.md

 # hello-world
+this is my first repository
-the first of mine repository
+this is the first time i edit repository